FaizaM07/CookBook/README.md

 ### 🔒 Core Features
 - **➕ Add New Recipes**: Save recipes with a title and an optional image.
+- **🔍 See Recipe Details**: Whole recipe in a detailed way with all ingredients, steps along with others comments.
 - **🔍 View Recipe List**: Browse saved recipes with search and filter options.
 - **✏️ Edit Recipes**: Update recipe details like ingredients or preparation steps.
-- **❌ Delete Recipes**: Remove recipes you no longer want to keep.
+- **❌ Delete Recipes**: Remove recipes user no longer want to keep.
-- ⭐ Add to Favorite List: Mark recipes as favorites for quick access.
+- **⭐ Add to Favorite List**: Mark recipes as favorites for quick access.
-- 🌟 My Recipe List: Maintain a personalized list of recipes created by you.
+- **🌟 My Recipe List**: Maintain a personalized list of recipes created by user.
-- **✏️ Multi Layer Comments**: You can comment on any recipe and also add reply to any comments.
+- **✏️ Multi Layer Comments**: User can comment on any recipe and also add reply to any comments.
 Multi Level .

 ### 💬 Additional Features
 - **🔗 Review Recipes**: User can add review to the recipe.
+- **🔗 AI Suggetion**: Customized AI suggetion for new recipe with same ingredients and so on .

 ## 🚀 Tools & Technologies